NiceTSY/nice-cypher-add-ons/README.md

 > <p align="justify"> This module follow the <a href="https://www.montecookgames.com/fan-use-policy/">Fan Use Policy</a> from Monte Cook Games, and therefore does not contains anything from the books. </p>

+> <p align="justify"> This module include the following official image 'Numenera Discovery 20 <a href="https://artiglio.artstation.com/">Mirco Paganessi</a>' (also known as <a href="https://www.montecookgames.com/numenera-on-twitch-now-with-more-squicky-creatures/">'Kaliss, a Clever Jack who Works the Back Alleys'</a>), which is included in accordance to the submensionned Fan Use Policy. </p>

 > <p align="justify"> This module include some icons from Games-Icons, they are provided under the terms of the Creative Commons 3.0 BY license.
-Available on <a href="https://game-icons.net">https://game-icons.net</a>.
+Available on <a href="https://game-icons.net">https://game-icons.net</a>. </p>

 ## Scripts